vladchimescu/TF_object_detection/research/object_detection/README.md

 python generate_tfrecord.py --csv_input=$dir/test_labels.csv  --image_dir=$dir/test --output_path=$dir/test.record
 ```

-2. Set up the object detection API for training:
+### 2. Set up the object detection API for training:
+In this step we'll set up the directory `trainmodel` which will contain the [model checkpoint](https://www.tensorflow.org/tutorials/keras/save_and_load) that keeps track of training.
+The final checkpoint (after a couple thousand training epochs) will be also in `trainmodel` directory.
 + Create a directory `trainmodel`
 ```
 mkdir trainmodel